Elektronikerv/Instclone/README.md

 Here you can:
 - create new user( login, password, email, avatar)
 - change your avatar
-- upload/delete photos(photo and description)
+- upload/delete photos( photo and description)
 - search for other users
-- Follow/unfollow another users
+- Follow/unfollow other users

 Technologies used: Java Servlet, JSP, MySQL, CSS.